 Our team recommends that your pet receive a comprehensive physical examination on their first visit with us.
 To establish a standard by which to measure all changes in his or her health and identify any problems which could be present.
 For more information, visit www.HealthyPetCheckup.org

 Afterward, we recommend following up with continued examinations on an annual basis so that your pet’s health can be monitored and any issues can be found and stopped early.
 For Older Pets, and those with certain medical conditions, more than one check-up per year may be necessary.

-The examination involves looking the animal over from head-to-toe, feeling for lumps and bumps both inside and outside of the body, checking for tooth or gum disease, checking ears, limbs, skin, and eyes, and listening to the heart and lungs for problems.
+The examination involves looking the animal over from head-to-tail.
+Feeling for lumps and bumps both inside and outside of the body.
+Checking the eyes with an ophthalmoscope.
+Checking the ears with an otoscope into the ear canal.
+Checking for tooth or gum disease.
+Checking limbs, skin and using a stethoscope to listen for abnormalities of the heart and lungs for signs of illness.
 Sometimes a rectal examination is performed as well.
-Some eye problems require a closer look using an ophthalmoscope.
-Ear canals may need to be examined with an otoscope.

 A comprehensive examination entails that one of our veterinarians at World of Animals at Bethayres inspects your pet from head to tail.
 The doctor will also observe the animal’s general condition and manner of behavior.
 Including your pet’s awareness of his or her surroundings and his or her patterns of breathing and walking, as these observations can give clues to your pet’s health.
 Physical exams are variable in length; depending on the nature of any issues identified, and the animal’s overall health, they can take only a few minutes, or far longer.